clcain/shall/README.md

 ## Configuration

 To get started, simply create a file in the `groups/` directory with the name of your group.
-On each line within the file, specify the user and/or hostname of a server that you would like to manage.
+On each line within the file, specify a host to connect to using [SSH config](https://linux.die.net/man/5/ssh_config) syntax.
+Including the HostName (which may be an IP address) and the User name is optional.

-For example, the following could be placed in `groups/group1`:
+For example, the following could be placed in `groups/example`:

 ```
-user1@host1
-user2@host2
-user3@host3
+Host host1
+    HostName host1.local
+    User user1

+Host host2
+    HostName host2.local
+    User user2

+Host host3
+    HostName host3.local
+    User user3
 ```

 ## Usage